Shellinit2/No_Sense/README.md

 # No_Sense

-So, I want a realsense but its 50k so fuck you intel…
+So, I want a realsense but its 50k so fuck you INTEL…